Settings, configuration overview

 Encoding issues.
 Most of the configuration parameters are plain ASCII.
 Two particular sets of values may cause encoding issues:

-• File path parameters may contain non-ascii characters and should use the exact same byte values as found in the file system directory.
+• File path parameters may contain non-ASCII characters and should use the exact same byte values as found in the file system directory.
 Usually, this means that the configuration file should use the system default locale encoding.